Yaga Gathering: History

 Initially, Yaga Gathering was called Shambala Festival—named for the mythical hidden kingdom of Shambhala.
-The first event took place from 18 to 20 July 2003; it was small (250 attendees) and not widely advertised.
+The first event took place from 18 to 20 July 2003; it was small (250 attendees).
 Organisers produced a second festival in 2005, and the third festival in 2006.
 In 2007 the festival was renamed as Yaga Gathering.
-Between years 2007 and 2019 there was no Yaga Festival in 2008 or 2010.
+Despite the growht to approach 5000 participants in 2024-2025 the site of the festival has remained in Ežeraitis Forest which in is about 60 km south of Vilnius.

-In Vedic tradition, a yaga (याग) is a ritual performed in front of a sacred fire, or one in which an offering is burned in a fire.
-The festival's name alludes to spiritual rebirth.
+Most of the festival infrastructure is built using biodegradable materials. and it has been referred as one of the major experimental grounds for Liethuanian post-folklore electronic music.